Hezkore/steam-ntfs/README.md

 6. Finds UUID for the selected device.
 7. Backs up fstab.
 8. Writes data to fstab and creates mount point.
+9. Attempts to mount the disk and verifies the result.

 The script provides important information during and after its execution to help guide you through the process, and will not modify any files unless you give it permission to do so.